-- (1) The accounting officer may, in terms of section 79 of the Act, sub-delegate any supply chain management powers and duties, including those vested in him in terms of legislation or delegated to him in terms of this policy or by resolution of the council, but any such subdelegation must be consistent with subparagraph (2) and paragraph 4 of this policy. - (2) The power to make a final award - - (a) above R5 million (VAT included) may not be sub-delegated by the accounting officer; - (b) above R200,000 (VAT included), but not exceeding R5 million (VAT included), may be subdelegated by the accounting officer but only to a bid adjudication committee of which the chief financial officer or a senior manager is a member; - (c) not exceeding R200,000 (VAT included) may be sub-delegated by the accounting officer but only to - - (i) the chief financial officer; - (iii) a manager directly accountable to the chief financial officer or a senior manager or a senior manager in the Finance Directorate; or - (iv) a bid adjudication committee. - (3) An official or bid adjudication committee to whom or which the power to make final awards has been sub-delegated in accordance with subparagraph (2) must, within five days of the end of each month, submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including - - (i) the amount of the award; - (ii) the name of the person to whom the award was made; and - (iii) the reason why the award was made to that person. - (iv) the status of the suppliers level of contribution - (4) A written report referred to in subparagraph (3) must be submitted- - (a) to the accounting officer, in the case of an award by -
+- (1) The accounting officer may, in terms of section 79 of the Act, sub-delegate any supply chain management powers and duties, including those vested in him in terms of legislation or delegated to him in terms of this policy or by resolution of the council, but any such sub-delegation must be consistent with subparagraph (2) and paragraph 4 of this policy. - (2) The power to make a final award - - (a) above R5 million (VAT included) may not be sub-delegated by the accounting officer; - (b) above R200,000 (VAT included), but not exceeding R5 million (VAT included), may be subdelegated by the accounting officer but only to a bid adjudication committee of which the chief financial officer or a senior manager is a member; - (c) not exceeding R200,000 (VAT included) may be sub-delegated by the accounting officer but only to - (i) the chief financial officer; - (iii) a manager directly accountable to the chief financial officer or a senior manager or a senior manager in the Finance Directorate; or - (iv) a bid adjudication committee. - (3) An official or bid adjudication committee to whom or which the power to make final awards has been sub-delegated in accordance with subparagraph (2) must, within five days of the end of each month, submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including - - (i) the amount of the award; - (ii) the name of the person to whom the award was made; and - (iii) the reason why the award was made to that person. - (iv) the status of the suppliers level of contribution - (4) A written report referred to in subparagraph (3) must be submitted- - (a) to the accounting officer, in the case of an award by - - (i) the chief financial officer;

-- (i) the chief financial officer; - (iii) a manager directly accountable to the chief financial officer or senior manager in the Finance Directorate; or - (iii) a bid adjudication committee - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(ii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager was not a member. - (5) Subparagraphs (3) and (4) do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 27 of this policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant. - (8) All delegation of powers must be acknowledged in writing with appended signatures by those assigned with such delegations to hold them responsible and accountable.
+- (iii) a manager directly accountable to the chief financial officer or senior manager in the Finance Directorate; or - (iii) a bid adjudication committee - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(ii); or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager was not a member. - (5) Subparagraphs (3) and (4) do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub-delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 27 of this policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.